xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 </code></pre>

-<p>with these settings, projects A and B can share the same search database, and the search results will link to the right documentation set.</p>
+with these settings, projects A and B can share the same search database, and the search results will link to the right documentation set.

 ## Updating the index {#extsearch_update}

-<p>When you modify the source code, you should re-run <span class="doxyComputerOutput">doxygen</span> to get up to date documentation again.
+When you modify the source code, you should re-run <span class="doxyComputerOutput">doxygen</span> to get up to date documentation again.
 When using external searching you also need to update the search index by re-running <span class="doxyComputerOutput">doxyindexer</span>.
-You could wrap the call to <span class="doxyComputerOutput">doxygen</span> and <span class="doxyComputerOutput">doxyindexer</span> together in a script to make this process easier.</p>
+You could wrap the call to <span class="doxyComputerOutput">doxygen</span> and <span class="doxyComputerOutput">doxyindexer</span> together in a script to make this process easier.

 ## Programming interface {#extsearch_api}

-<p>Previous sections have assumed you use the tools <span class="doxyComputerOutput">doxyindexer</span> and <span class="doxyComputerOutput">doxysearch.cgi</span> to do the indexing and searching, but you could also write your own index and search tools if you like.</p>
+Previous sections have assumed you use the tools <span class="doxyComputerOutput">doxyindexer</span> and <span class="doxyComputerOutput">doxysearch.cgi</span> to do the indexing and searching, but you could also write your own index and search tools if you like.

-<p>For this 3 interfaces are important</p>
+For this 3 interfaces are important

 <ul class="doxyList ">
 <li>The format of the input for the index tool.</li>